Divergent space

 • Have a break from their caring role and responsibilities at home.

-• Understand where and how to access support.
+• Understand where and how to access support as young carers.

 • Take part in fun, interactive activities and games.